fazilaltinel/fazilaltinel/README.md

-**I am not actively using GitHub anymore.
+**I am not actively using GitHub.
 Please see my codebase at https://git.altinel.dev**

 Other links:
 - Website: https://altinel.dev